-5.5.
+4.11.
 LED indications and operating states

-Located at the base of the main circuit board are three red LED indicators that provide useful status information.
+Located at the base of the main circuit board (visible through the transparent cover) are three red LED indicators that provide useful status information.

 Note that, to save power, the LEDs will all go off after 5 minutes of inactivity.
-Pressing the ON/OFF button briefly will reactivate the LEDs for a further 5 minutes for diagnostic purposes.
+Lifting the handset briefly will make them come back on.